Proce2/starship-pwsh-setup/README.md

 - IntelliSense and autocomplete to stop working
 - Command decorations (blue circle for success, red ❌ in red circle for failure) to disappear
 - GitHub Copilot’s prompt icon to vanish or stop responding

-These are all part of VSCode terminal features that rely on shell integration.
-This configuration restores them without disabling Starship.

 ✅ **What You Need**